Submit Innovative Solutions

 Targeted strategic capabilities for this focus area are:

-Crisis Mitigation
+Crisis Preparedness

-Crisis Mitigation, Response and Recovery
+Crisis Preparedness, Response and Recovery

 Targeted strategic capabilities for this focus area are:

-• Advanced Reconnaissance Technologies: unmanned and autonomous systems for reconnaissance and advanced data collection systems linked to geospatial tools and enterprise and interagency databases
+• Advanced Reconnaissance Technologies: Unmanned and autonomous systems for reconnaissance and advanced data collection systems linked to geospatial tools and enterprise and interagency databases.

 Ecosystems